dekum/ProjectAlpha/README.md

 * There exists a Main class, a Widget class, Product class, and Item interface.
 * Main Class is the driver class, which also contains widget
-* Widget class, extends Product and will intialize it when in Main method
+* Widget class, extends Product and will initialize it when in the Main method
 * Product class is an abstract class that implements Item's methods, and provides methods for Widget
 * Item interface creates classes for Product to implement.
-Also contain ItemType Enum with fields.
+Also, contain ItemType Enum with fields.
-* A AudiPplayer Class that extendw Product and MultimediaControl interface.
+* An AudioPlayer Class that extends Product and MultimediaControl interface.
-* A MoviePlayer Class that extendw Product and MultimediaControl interface.
+* A MoviePlayer Class that extends Product and MultimediaControl interface.
-* Since Product is abstract class, no objecs can be made from it, we the programs makes objects of AudioPlayer and MoviePlayers.
+* Since Product is an abstract class, no objects can be made from it, we the programs makes objects of AudioPlayer and MoviePlayers.
 * A Screen class that implements ScreenSpec interface.

-When user runs Main(), it will display:
+When a user runs Main(), it will display:
-A list of product's toString, sorted by name regardless of whether it was a AudioPlayer or MoviePlayer.
+A list of product's toString, sorted by name regardless of whether it was an AudioPlayer or MoviePlayer.

-Tested on Windows 10, IntelJ IDEA 32-bit on 12/01/2018
+Tested on Windows 10, IntelliJ IDEA 32-bit on 12/01/2018

 </p>